 When hiring temporary workers, it’s important to understand the differences between contractors and employees.
 The Internal Revenue Service and Maryland’s Division of Labor and Industry have stepped up enforcement in recent years regarding misclassification of employees.
 Maryland is especially concerned with the construction and landscaping industries, although it’s illegal to misclassify any employee in any industry.
 This is the case whether the misclassification occurred intentionally or by mistake.

-Rebekah Lusk and her associates at Lusk Law, LLC, excel at advising businesses, because we are business owners ourselves.
-In running a law firm, an investment and rental property company, and a horse boarding facility, we’ve learned a lot about anticipating and preparing for many eventualities.
-An ironclad contract ensures that every party — employers, employees, contractors, vendors, clients — understands their role and responsibilities, minimizing the likelihood of misunderstanding.
+Rebekah Lusk and Steven Bright of Lusk Law, LLC excel at advising businesses, because they are business owners themselves.
+In running a law firm, an investment and rental property company, and a horse boarding facility, they have learned a lot about anticipating and preparing for many eventualities.
+An iron-clad contract ensures that every party — employers, employees, contractors, vendors, clients — understands their role and responsibilities, minimizing the likelihood of misunderstanding.
 It’s just good business.
 And it is critical for protecting your company and your livelihood.

 Our Legal Services